And I'm going to be telling him, you got to end this war.

 There are some differences.

-For example, Waffle House and Cracker Barrel in the South, uh on the west coast of the U.S., although it's coming to the to Nashville and and Franklin County in Tennessee, you have In and Out Burger, you have uh, you know, my favorite Crown burger in Utah.
+For example, Waffle House and Cracker Barrel in the South on the West Coast of the U.S., although it's coming to Nashville and Franklin County in Tennessee.

 Anchorage is different.

-It it's really cool.
+It's really cool.

-Um the sky's gonna be different.
+The sky's going to be different.

-Everything's gonna be different for you.
+Everything's going to be different for you.

-It's a whole different ball game.
+It's a whole different ballgame.

-Well, I'm uh I'm excited about going.
+Well, I'm excited about going.

-I'm obsessed with Alaska and it's the only state I haven't been to.
+I'm obsessed with Alaska, and it's the only state I haven't been to.

-I've been to all the all the other 49 states.
+I've been to all the other 49 states, and I've been obsessed with it.

 You ever watch the show Life Below Zero?

-Your do you ever watch Deadliest Catch?
+Do you ever watch Deadliest Catch?

 Yes.

-It is so cool to fish on the Russian river.
+It is so cool to fish on the Russian River.

-You know it's a whole different ball game.
+You know, it's a whole different ballgame.

-And just I mean it it's really cool.
+And just, I mean, it's really cool.

-You need to take a vacation up there and see Portage Glacier and I mean you know what I I think I think it's a great idea.
+You need to take a vacation up there and see Portage Glacier.

-I'd love to take my family and my kids and and I think that I I think it would be just a different life.
+And I think it would be just a different life.

 Right.

-Yeah it's going to be chillier than Florida that's for sure.
+Yeah, it's going to be chillier than Florida, that's for sure.

-But that part is my my blood is definitely thin my tolerance for cold air is not what it used to be.
+My tolerance for cold air is not what it used to be.

-Sarah Palin, when she wrote her book, and I think I did the first interview with her, and she tells this story about how she went moose hunting with her dad before school, and her dad, I think, made her, if I remember the story correctly, don't hold me to this, that I think that her dad made her take a bite of the eyeball or something crazy, or take out the eyeball of the moose, I'm not sure.
+And her dad, I think, made her, if I remember the story correctly, don't hold me to this, that I think that her dad made her take a bite of the eyeball or something crazy or take out the eyeball of the moose.

 I don't know.

-As soon as he's the summit is over and they finish I guess he'll probably do a press conference then he's going to sit down with me and we're going to do the first interview with him.
+Then he's going to sit down with me and we're going to do the first interview with him.

-Oh awesome tell him hi and tell him America's behind him and we're behind you too.
+Tell him hi and tell him America's behind him and we're behind you too.

-appreciate it.
+I appreciate it.

 You know what?

-He knows it and I will tell him and I give him so much credit, as I've been saying all day, because most politicians are not going to be willing to take the risks that he's taking.
+And I give him so much credit, as I've been saying all day, because most politicians are not going to be willing to take the risks that he's taking.

 But that's not the definition of success for me.

-But most politicians they'd wring their hands they'd have their advisors they'd talk about all the possible downsides and then probably err on the side of caution and and never even attempt or try and with all the success he's had with peace deals up to this point I think that it's definitely a risk worth taking it's sad to see dead children.
+But most politicians, they'd wring their hands, they'd have their advisors, they'd talk about all the possible downsides and then probably err on the side of caution and never even attempt or try.

-There's not going to be a perfect agreement in this but if the hostilities come to an end and an agreement is eventually made I think that's progress.
+There's not going to be a perfect agreement in this, but if the hostilities come to an end and an agreement is eventually made, I think that's progress.

 So I like that he's doing it.

-Yeah I agree with you love our friends in Georgia I live there for four wonderful years.
+I lived there for four wonderful years.